Animal Advocate: Sacramento woman finds passion for rescuing nature's creatures

 “I was literally doing Zoom classes feeding animals.
 So you got like six people on the screen going, ‘Oh my god, what do you have now?!
 What are you feeding?!’ ” Christian laughed. “(I was) doing all these Zoom classes with these animals crawling all over me.”

-And just two weeks ago, Christian helped with rescuing a bald eagle in a backyard in Calhoun, which received nationwide press on publications like ABC News and provided the bird with fluids, steroids and a home before transferring it to Western Kentucky Raptor Center in Owensboro.
+And just two weeks ago, Christian helped with rescuing a bald eagle in a backyard in Calhoun, which brought nationwide attention.
+She provided the bird with fluids, steroids and a home before transferring it to the Western Kentucky Raptor Center in Owensboro.

 The attention was surprising for Christian, who said that she’s rescued four to five eagles in the past.